Blueshoe/website/content/blog/migration-to-cloud-native.md

 date: '30.08.2021'
 author:
   - Robert Gutschale
-technology:
+technology: []
-  - Kubernetes
+productUpdates:
-productUpdates: []
+  - Unikube
 topic: []
 ---
 The ‘cloud-native’ development process is an integral part of our projects.
 However, it can be quite a challenge to migrate existing projects into the cloud-native workflow.
 In this blog post, we’ll use three examples to show you the steps that a migration to cloud-native requires.